On Fire (2026 film): Production

 Díaz described the story as being "set in adolescence, in the explosive mixture of positive and negative emotions in equal measure", choosing dance as "the language through which we express all the emotional elements that fuel the story".
 The film is an Ha Vuelto La Película AIE, Atresmedia Cine, Sábado Películas, Playtime Movies, and A Contracorriente Films production, and it had the participation of Atresmedia and Netflix.
 Beatriz Sastre worked as director of photography, using an Alexa 35, Arri Signature Primes, and Leica R Cinescope.
 The dance sequences were coreographed by Anna Macau.
-Shooting locations included Barcelona.
+Shooting locations included Barcelona and the complex in Sant Adrià de Besòs.
+After six weeks of shooting, filming was reported to have wrapped in December 2025.

 Release

-A Contracorriente Films will release theatrically the film in Spain.
+Distributed by A Contracorriente Films, it was released theatrically in Spain on 21 August 2026.

+Reception

+Pere Vall of Fotogramas rated the film 3 out of 5 stars, highlighting the "jouncy mix of spectacle and anti-capitalist barbs" as the best thing about the film.

+In a 2-star rating, Manuel J. Lombardo of Diario de Sevilla determined the film's dramatic framework to be its weakest link.